Artificial Intelligence

 CONNECTION TO STS

-Artificial intelligence is related to science and technology because AI itself is a form of technology that has been utilized in science, including in the development of science in healthcare.
-AI is also advancing science in a multitude of ways as it is identifying meaningful trends in large datasets, predicting outcomes based on data, and stimulating complex scenarios according to the National Academy of Medicine President, victor Dzau.
+Artificial intelligence seamlessly connects science, technology, and society.
+As a technological innovation, AI plays a significant role in scientific advancements, including those in healthcare.
+AI is transforming science in many ways, as it identifies meaningful trends in large datasets, predicts outcomes based on data, and stimulates complex scenarios, according to the National Academy of Medicine President, Victor Dzau.

 ACCESS TO CARE

-A primary effect of AI is its improvement of patients’ access to care.
+A significant effect of AI in healthcare is its ability to improve patients’ access to care.
 For example, AI-driven solutions such as chatbots are acting as virtual assistants to assist patients in scheduling appointments, providing guidance, and offering healthcare information.
-The replacement of certain administrative positions by AI has freed up more medical staff and allowed them to have more time to focus on providing high-quality care for more patients at a faster rate.
+The replacement of certain administrative positions by AI has freed up more medical staff and allowed them more time to focus on providing high-quality care for more patients faster.

-AI has also improved access to care for those who live in rural and low socioeconomic areas who often lack access to medical facilities, medical professionals and specialists nearby.
+AI has also improved access to care for those who live in rural and low socioeconomic areas and often lack access to medical facilities, medical professionals, and specialists nearby.
 Further, AI’s advancement of virtual healthcare options has made quality healthcare and medical professionals available to more people who cannot physically attend medical appointments.
 Similarly, AI has played a significant role in the advancement and research of many different diseases.
-Thus, AI has accelerated patients’ access to care research on many diseases including complex neurodegenerative diseases such as Alzeimers and Parkinson’s disease.
+Thus, AI has accelerated patients’ access to care research on many diseases, including complex neurodegenerative diseases such as Alzheimer’s and Parkinson’s disease.

 MISSING VOICES

-A missing voice in the study and development of artificial intelligence technology is a lot of the people that make up the lower socioeconomic class.
+A missing voice in the study and development of artificial intelligence technology is a lot of people from the lower socioeconomic class.
 Since artificial intelligence is funded by big corporations, technology companies, and the elite, oftentimes, the people a part of the lower socioeconomic classes do not get a say in how the technology is used or developed.
 For example, many people are concerned about AI replacing unskilled labor jobs such as taking orders from customers in fast food restaurants.
-However, the people whose jobs would be affected by this change are not taken into consideration and they are not able to participate in the decision making process.
+However, the people whose jobs would be affected by this change are not considered, and they cannot participate in the decision-making process.

 CONCLUSION